-Outcomes when a Muslim becomes a Christian
+Outcomes when a Muslim Converts to Christianity

 In the most radical Muslim families, a convert is locked in a room and given three days to return to Islam.
 If they refuse, they are slaughtered.
 If they escape, they will be hunted by family for years.
 If children are involved when a husband comes to Jesus, they are considered bastards because they no longer have a Muslim father.
 They are either given to another family member or killed.

 In a less religious family, the convert may be taken to the imam, who may lead the family in beating the believer.
 If the convert is a woman, her family may force her to marry a Muslim cousin to avoid shame and scandal.
 Many have been restrained with ropes, burned with acid or hot oil, and subjected to electric shocks.
 Sometimes families commit converts to mental institutions, thinking that leaving Islam is a sign of insanity.
-Others are forced to leave the home, family, and the community they know.
+Others are forced to leave their home, family, and the community they know.

-In all cases it is a perilous passage.
+In all cases, it is a perilous passage.
 Following Jesus definitely costs a former Muslim.
 The Bible says in Matthew 10:34–35, “Do not suppose that I have come to bring peace to the earth.
 I did not come to bring peace, but a sword.
 For I have come to turn ‘a man against his father, a daughter against her mother, a daughter-in-law against her mother-in-law.’”